 I am not good at accountancy and that’s fine because I’m not an accountant.
 I can’t keep on top of all the HMRC updates or know what I can claim and what I can’t.
 Plus I’m busy trying to find clients, work to deadlines and build my brand – I don’t have time to try and be an accountant too.

-I keep a simple spreadsheet with a tab for each month, where I record my income and any business-related expenses.
-I then send this to them to compile my tax return.
-And I never need to remember any deadlines because they always give me lots of warning.
+Before becoming a limited company, I would keep a simple spreadsheet with a tab for each month, where I recorded my income and any business-related expenses.
+I then sent this to my accountant to compile my tax return.
+And I never needed to remember any deadlines because they always gave me lots of warning.

 Prior to getting started in the world of freelancing, you should speak with an accountant about whether to set up as a sole trader or a limited company.
 Believe me, it’s complex so seek professional advice.
 Also, ask for accountant recommendations from your fellow freelancers so that you choose one wisely.